-Nine ounces seems to be Nike‘s new magic number when it comes to launching their new footwear.
+Nine ounces seems to be Nike’s new magic number when it comes to launching their new footwear.
 Course, that number is only applicable at size 9 or smaller, so if you’re anything like me – I wear a size 11 – you’ll probably tip the shoe scales at over 9.5oz, that is assuming you pick up a pair of their new Nike Free Trainer 3.0.
+Compare them with our best running shoes list.

 According to Nike the Nike Free Trainer 3.0 are their most advanced training shoe.
 Wait, didn’t Nike lay claim to a similar stat not too long ago?
 I don’t know, and quite frankly I don’t care as the Nike Free Trainer 3.0 have “buy me” written all over them.
 That, or I’m seriously brainwashed.